MikeEbbe/euroscorer/README.md

 2. In a terminal run `wsl` to open WSL 2.

-3. In WSL 2, go to the project directory and run `./vendor/bin/sail up` to start the Docker container.
+3. In WSL 2, go to the project directory and run `./vendor/bin/sail up` or simply `sail up` to start the Docker container.

 4. Open a new terminal, go to the project directory and run `npm run dev` to build the project.
+The project is now available on [localhost](http://localhost).

 ### Production